Get the latest from the N.C. Wildlife Resources Commission sent right to your inbox. Subscribe to one or both of two lists to choose from:

 Coastal Region

-CWD testing is available across the state at sample drop-off stations and at Cervid Health Cooperators, which are both indicated on the interactive map.
+CWD testing is available across the state at sample drop-off stations and at Cervid Health Cooperators.
+These locations will be available on the agency's CWD testing page, in early September.

 Inside the Surveillance Areas